MA in Philosophy

 The M.A. may be taken on a full time basis (normally two years) or on a part time basis (five years maximum).
 The department is not able to offer tuition remission or stipends.
 Some employment and assistantship opportunities are available on campus, as well as other resources (see The Office of Graduate Student Life).

 The Department offers courses intended exclusively for graduate students (7000-8000-9000 levels) as well as courses intended both for undergraduate and graduate students (5000-6000 levels).
 Both sorts of courses may be applied to the fulfillment of the requirement of ten courses (30 credits).
+Students are required to take at least one course in ancient philosophy, one in medieval philosophy, and one in modern philosophy.
 With department approval, students may also take appropriate graduate level courses in other departments of Boston College and by consortial arrangement in other schools and universities.
 Students may apply for transfer credit for two graduate courses taken prior to entrance to the program and not applied to another degree program, subject to department approval and the regulations of the Graduate School of Arts and Sciences.
 M.A. candidates are permitted five consecutive years from the date of acceptance into the program for completion of all requirements for the Master’s degree.

 M.A. candidates must demonstrate proficiency in one foreign language of their choice by 1. having received a grade of “B” or better in two semesters of a language class at the elementary college level or one semester at the intermediate college level, or 2. receiving the grade of “B” or better in a language class for graduate students at Boston College, or 3. depending on the language, passing the department’s own language examination.
 Students may take a language course at Boston College at a reduced rate of tuition.
 Language courses do not count towards the philosophy coursework requirement.